drewpotter/drewpotter/README.md

 ## Hi there 👋

 Scottish Clan Gordon DNA; Ancestors from Markinch.
+My Scottish grandfather was in the Royal Navy.

-English Military DNA; Royal Engineers, Royal Marines, Royal Horse Guards etc.
+English Military DNA; Royal Engineers, Royal Marines, Royal Horse Guards etc. My English grandfather was in the Royal Air Force.

 Physics grad 2.1; London, University of London, Royal Holloway.